-The reconciled bill is sent to the President for his signature, which turns the bill into law.
-If the President does nothing, the bill becomes law after ten days.
-If he vetoes the bill, it returns to Congress.
-If two-thirds of each chamber votes in favor the bill, the veto is "overridden," and the bill becomes law.
+The conferenced bill is sent to the President for his signature, which turns the bill into law.
+If Congress is not in session and the President does not sign the bill within ten days, the law is not enacted; this is called a "pocket veto" and is fairly rare.
+The President can also veto a bill, which sends it back to Congress.
+If two-thirds of each chamber votes in favor the bill, the veto is "overridden" and the bill becomes law.
+While not common, if the President does nothing, the bill becomes law after ten days so long as Congress is still in session.